alertlogic/rebar3_erllambda/README.md

 the instruction available and validate that this works.

-Once the CLI is working, you will also need to ensure that you have at least two profiles defined in your `~/.aws/credentials` file: `default` and `integration`.
-This should look like the following:
+Once the CLI is working, you will also need to ensure that you have at least a profil defined in your `~/.aws/credentials` file: `default`

 ```
-[cd15_master]
+[default]
 aws_access_key_id = AKIAJ...............
 aws_secret_access_key = 29b....................................

-[default]
-role_arn=arn:aws:iam::DEV_ACCOUNT_ID:role/centralized-users
-source_profile=cd15_master

-[integration]
-role_arn=arn:aws:iam::948063967832:role/centralized-users
-source_profile=cd15_master
 ```

-Obviously, this needs read ID/SECRET information, and the development account that your team uses.

-Finally, the `rebar3_erllambda` plugin comes with a complete [rebar3 template](http://www.rebar3.org/docs/using-templates) for getting started with a running AWS lambda skeleton.
+Finally, the `rebar3_erllambda` plugin comes with a complete [rebar3 template](http://www.rebar3.org/docs/using-templates) for getting started with a running AWS Lambda skeleton.
 You will need to add the plugin to the global rebar3 environment.
 To do this add the following to the `$HOME/.config/rebar3/rebar.config` file, which will make the plugin globally available: